CluedIn-io/CluedIn.Documentation/docs/kb/kb0002-basic-auth-clean.md

 In PowerShell, run the following command:

+{:.important}
-**Note:** If you use a specific namespace for the CluedIn cluster, you need to add it to the command.
+If you use a specific namespace for the CluedIn cluster, you need to add it to the command.
 In the following example, we use **cluedin**.
 If you are in the default namespace, you don't need to add the **-n $namesapce** to the command.

 ```powershell
 $secret_name = 'cluedin-clean-credentials' # a name of your choice for the secret